 We believe that small-sided games are important in the training of young players and encourage all programs to incorporate small-sided rules.
 In Aug.
 2015, U.S. Soccer released specific mandates related to small-sided games, which included changes to goal and field sizes.
-US Club Soccer members are required to follow these mandates by Aug.
-1, 2017.
+US Club Soccer members are required to follow these mandates.

 How does the club registration process work?

-Clubs must register using the US Club Soccer online registration platform, KYCK Play.
+Clubs must register using the US Club Soccer online registration platform: National Registration System, powered by GotSoccer.
 See more information on how to become a member.